 Short for Universal Serial Bus, USB is a standard that was introduced in 1995 by Intel, Compaq, Microsoft and other computer companies.
 USB 1.x is an external bus standard that supports data transfer rates of 12 Mbps and is capable of supporting up to 127 peripheral devices.
-In the picture to the right, is an example of a USB cable being connected into the USB port.
+The picture shows an example of a USB cable being connected into the USB port.

 USB 2.0, also known as hi-speed USB, was developed by Compaq, Hewlett Packard, Intel, Lucent, Microsoft, NEC and Philips and was introduced in 2001.
 Hi-speed USB is capable of supporting a transfer rate of up to 480 Mbps and is backwards compatible, meaning it is capable of supporting USB 1.0 and 1.1 devices and cables.

 As of 2012, USB 3.0 also known as SuperSpeed USB is the latest version of the USB protocol.
 Most new computers feature USB 3.0 ports built-in, offering data transfer speeds of up to five gigabits per second.
 USB 3.0 improved upon the USB 2.0 technology with speed and performance increases, improved power management and increased bandwidth capability (providing two unidirectional data paths for receiving and sending data at the same time).